AndrewGuerrero/ng-caryll/content/effective_cpp.md

 Be sure to read up on [Item 24](effective_cpp#item-24-declare-non-member-functions-when-type-conversions-should-apply-to-all-parameters) before continuing.
-This is the `template` version.
+This item talks about the `template` version.

 ``` cpp
 template<typename T>